TheFermani71/secure-workflow-verification/README.md

 The system records the sequence of executed API calls (**execution trace**) and verifies that it is compatible with the **workflow graph extracted from the original program source code**.

+The system has been extended to include **temporal verification**, allowing detection of anomalies in execution timing.

 ---

 ## 1.2 Motivation